* * *

 I was born and brought up in Fiji Islands.
 My mom was a go-getter.
 She’s still a go-getter.
 And so she used to push us a lot for a lot of things.
 Our major thing was Sri Ramakrishna mission.
 And every day after school, we would go to the center.
 And my mother would be feeding the Swamiji’s (Holy men) when the cooks were unavailable at the center.
 A majority of my childhood was spent in the Ashram.

 Heart: What aspects of your mother do you think made her a go-getter?

-MV: She would lead in a lot of things.
+MV: She would take a lead in a lot of things.
 She would take a leadership role among the women.
 She would be interviewed on the radio for specific recipes or parenthood or something like that.
 She would always be out there and doing things as opposed to what I’ve seen, like not doing anything, staying at home, cooking and cleaning.
-What I’m saying is she did a little bit more than that, for sure.
+What I’m saying is, she did a little bit more than that for sure.
 She’s still a very active person and I love her.
 She was a little strict on us.
 But she took care of everything, homework, you know everything.

 Heart: Was she first-generation in Fiji?

 MV: She was born in India.
 My dad was born in Fiji Islands, went to India to get educated and came back after marrying my mom.
 Coz, Fiji had a lot opportunities at that time.
 Still does.

 Fiji is a paradise.
 Everything is organic over there, obviously.
 The schools were the best.
 Compared to the education that I got over there, to here, the education system in Fiji was so much better.
 The fact that it was a Third World country, which I still don’t get how it is, it’s a freaking paradise.
 Everyone wants to go there, tourism is huge.

 My father taught, who’s that rock and roll guy, he taught him how to play the Sitar.
 Mick Jagger?

 MV: He taught Mick Jagger how to play the sitar and he sold his sitar for practically nothing to him.